stevenuray/WalletExplorerDatasetUtility/README.md

 -Aggregates transaction amounts by Wallet and Category on a per month basis.
 -Creates JavaFX graphs to show transaction volume in USD by user defined categories or by service name.

+Current Instructions:
+-Ensure the MongoDB instance used by the program is running.
+The default instance is the default local MongoDB instance.
+-Run DownloaderToMongoDB until all wallets have been downloaded.
+Note this may take over a day.
+-Run TransactionConverter until all wallets have been converted.
+This has taken me around 5 hours on average.
+-Run TransactionAggregator.
+This has taken me around 2 hours on average.
+-Use CategoryReviewer or WalletReviewer to view some graphs of the dataset.
+Classes and interfaces exist for getting data out of MongoDB in a structured way.

 Project Goals:
 -An abstract persistence layer, so users can use whatever they want.
 -Ease of dataset use, users should be provided with a strong set of tools that make getting the data in and out of storage as easy as possible, so they can focus on the data.